Loca0307/iLoca/README.md

 - docker build -t my-frontend .

 2) To run the image and create a container:
-- docker run --name frontend -p 3000:80 my-frontend
+- docker run --name frontend -p 3000:3000 my-frontend

 3) Go to link "http://localhost:3000" to see the build

 FOR BOTH(docker-compose):
-1) docker compose up --build, to run the containers
+1) docker compose up, to run the containers
-2) docker compose down, to shut it down

 # Postgre

 1) Install `PostGre` on your pc to use the database